Cumméne Fota: De controversia paschali

 It consists of five manuscript folios, contains quotes from the Vulgate and Vetus Latina Bible; patristic commentary by Augustine, Jerome, Cyprian, Origen, Ambrosiaster and Gregory the Great; extracts from Canon law, ecclesiastical history and synodal decrees from Nicea and Arles in their original, uncontaminated forms, in addition to a decretum that enjoined on the Irish that, if all else failed, they should take their problems to Rome.

 Cummian was afterward made bishop of Clonfert.
 He also owned - among a library of at least forty manuscripts - ten Paschal tracts including one he attributed to "santus Patricius, papa noster" and possibly a letter of Pelagius.
-He may have written a computistical manual, and a commentary on Mark.
+He may have written a computational manual, and a commentary on Mark.
 As Cummianus Longus he may be the author of a penitential, and a hymn on the apostles.

-In 1162 his relics, along with those of Bishop Maeineann of Clonfert "were removed from the earth by the clergy of Brenainn, and they were enclosed in a protecting shrine."
+In 1162 his relics, along with those of Bishop Maeineann of Clonfert were translated to removed a protective shrine in Clonfert.

 He is said to have been a foster-son of Saint Ita.